HuangLian126/FSMOD/README.md

 ## Installation
 Check INSTALL.md for installation instructions.
 Since maskrcnn-benchmark has been deprecated, please follow these instructions carefully (e.g. version of Python packages).

-## Prepare Pascal VOC datasets
+## Prepare FSMOD dataset
-First, you need to download the VOC datasets [here](https://drive.google.com/file/d/14muqZUdbpnYQ_30ZpAP9KqrVVHSkJOhU/view?usp=sharing).
+First, you need to download the FSMOD datasets [here](https://drive.google.com/file/d/14muqZUdbpnYQ_30ZpAP9KqrVVHSkJOhU/view?usp=sharing).
 Then, put "datasets" into this repository.
-The "datasets" contains the original VOC2007/2012 datasets and correspondiing class split.
+The "datasets" contains the base set and novel set.

 ## Training and Evaluation
 1. Run the following for base training and novel training on Pascal VOC splits-1.